derivexyz/lyra-vaults/docs/BuildingNewStrategy.md

 # Building a new strategy <a name="strategy"></a>

 Let's go through an example of building a new strategy called `DeltaShortStrategy.sol`:
-* the strategy will sell covered calls for a given `boardId`
+* the strategy will sell covered calls for a given `boardId` but multiple `strikeIds`
 * any option that falls within max/min vol, delta and expiry bounds can be sold
 * `collatPercent` can be set to <100% to leverage up
 * anyone can trigger a trade but with a fixed `size` and `minTradeInterval` between trades to reduce slippage